 Fr.
-James M. McCann, S.J., is Senior Vice President of the Gregorian University Foundation.
-He received a master¹s degree from Yale University in Russian and East European Studies and a doctorate in politics from Princeton University with a specialization in Russia, Eastern Europe, and international relations.
+James M. McCann, S.J., is Senior Vice President of the Gregorian University Foundation and Director of Campus Ministry at the Georgetown University Law Center.
+He received a master's degree from Yale University in Russian and East European Studies and a doctorate in politics from Princeton University with a specialization in Russia, Eastern Europe, and international relations.
 He has taught at Loyola University Chicago and Xavier University in Cincinnati and has written on the politics and history of Russia and Poland as well as the relationship between Russia and the European Union.

 Pierpaolo 'Peter' Sarram teaches Communication and Media Studies at John Cabot University where he also serves as Coordinator of the Communications Major in the Department of Political and Social Sciences.
 He studied Economics at Boston College and Film and Media Studies at Northwestern University's School of Speech.
 He has published extensively on popular culture, recorded music and film and his research is primarily involved in investigating the relationships between the construction of social subjectivities and popular and mass culture.